McKelvey-Engineering-CSE/elastic-discrete/README.md

 # Elastic-Discrete Scheduler

-Readme last updated: 8 May 2025 by Tyler Martin
+Readme last updated: 31 July 2025 by Tyler Martin

 ## Description
 This is a runtime system to run parallel elastic tasks with discrete candidate values of period T OR work C.
 Each task Tau has a constant span L, variable T or C, Elasticity coefficient E, and a finite set of discrete values of C or T

-The scheduler implements the new heterogeneous discrete elastic framework, which is optimized for use with a CPU and NVIDIA GPU hybrid system.
+The scheduler implements the new heterogeneous discrete elastic framework, which supports **four distinct processor types**:
+- **Processor A**: Primary CPU cores managed by the OMP replacement library
+- **Processor B**: Additional processor
+- **Processor C**: Additional processor
+- **Processor D**: Additional processor

+Heterogeneous CPUs: CPUs which have the A-B-C core tiering system are fully supported.
+For more information, see below.

+The system is optimized for use with heterogeneous computing environments including CPUs and NVIDIA GPUs.
 When calling the make file, if nvcc is installed, it will compile for use with the NVIDIA GPU.
 If nvcc is not found, it will compile with g++.

 There are two versions of the core scheduler as well: one written in CUDA and one in standard C++.
 They are both contained within the same code, activated by macros at compile time.
 The scheduler is embarassingly parallel, and thus having a GPU in the system (even a terrible, 20$ one) is likely to be faster than any CPU you pair with the system.

 Final note is that the scheduler can run in real or simulated modes.
 When in real mode, all tasks are unique processes and do some work as defined by you.
 In simulated mode, the task file provided to the scheduler will be read in as usual, but the tasks associated with the parameters will never